hytopiagg/sdk/docs/server.light.spawn.md

 </td><td>

-The world to spawn the Light into.
+The world to spawn the Light in.

 </td></tr>